The last thing mankind will understand about their existence is the obvious, because even though the answers were available all along,

 There's a level of censorship in everyone, but some are just less censored than others.
 Then you have those who are too censored to even know that they're censored.
 Those people don't even know how to ask the necessary questions because their mindset is shot.

-Sure, I'm censored too, but I have less of it, since I know that it's there in the first place.
-We're all subject to censorship, but if you can squeeze out enough clarity to realize that you're censored, then that shows a reduced censorship.
+Sure, I'm censored too, but I have less of it since I know that it's there in the first place.
+We're all subject to censorship, but if you can squeeze out enough clarity to realize that you're censored then it indicates a reduced censorship.

 Yes, we have cosmic censorship, but it's not so deep and entrenched that no-one can see through it, otherwise you'll have people giving excuses later that they had no chance against it.
 Actually, it's just a thin layer of deception, but it's widespread, like an oasis hologram in the desert that affects everyone.
 It looks real until you reach it.